andrewodom18/Financely/README.md

 # Financely

-## A financial tool for monitoring and tracking spending/saving trends across all connected accounts.
+## A financial tool for connecting all banking accounts to one dashboard for easy tracking and monitoring of funds.

 ### Project Details:
 -